Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/client-outline-template-03.md

 **Why it’s better than the status quo:**
 - More efficient and comfortable than scraping with a card, allows collection of many egg masses
-- Enables easy counting of egg masses in the bucket to numerically evaluate the device's impact
+- Doesn’t use chemicals or toxic fluids, doesn’t interfere with farm equipment or operations

 **End-of-semester proof-of-concept:**
-- By the end of the semester, we will have a tested prototype showing proof of concept that efficiently removes and collects - simulated egg masses off various surfaces and requires little force input to operate.
+- By the end of the semester, we will have a tested prototype showing proof of concept that efficiently removes and collects simulated egg masses off various surfaces and requires little force input to operate.

 ## Key risks / unknowns